Raycore.jl

 source

-Find the closest intersection between a ray and the primitives stored in a BVH.
+Find the closest intersection between a ray and the GPU BVH.
+Uses manual traversal with compact triangle intersection for best performance.

 Returns: